Out of the Blue (sculpture)

 2022 artwork in Salt Lake City, Utah, U.S.

-Out of the Blue is a public art installation located at 900 S and 1100 E in Salt Lake City, Utah, United States.
-Located in the middle of a roundabout, the sculpture depicts the top-half of a humpback whale. painted with multiple bright colors.
+Out of the Blue is a public art installation located at the intersection of 900 S and 1100 E in Salt Lake City, Utah, United States.
+Situated in the middle of a roundabout, the sculpture depicts the top-half of a breaching humpback whale painted in multiple vibrant colors.
 The structure is locally referred to as "The 9th and 9th Whale".
-The sculpture was created with help from the Salt Lake City Public Arts Program.
-According to the Salt Lake City Public Arts Program, the sculpture is " ...designed to complement and augment the unique and welcoming identity of the 9th and 9th area."
+It was designed by Stephen Kesler and created with help from the Salt Lake City Public Arts Program who say the sculpture is "...designed to complement and augment the unique and welcoming identity of the 9th and 9th area."